tom1919/TheLogger/README.md

 # start logging messages to a file
 lg.reset(file = './demo_log.txt')

-# shorthand convience methods for logging messages
+# shorthand convenience methods for logging messages
 lg.i('this is an info message') lg.w('this is a warning message')